HL7/terminology-fundamentals-ig/input/pagecontent/valuesetdefinition.md

 </table>

 <table class="grid">
-    <tr style="font-weight: bold; background-color: #eeeeee"><td colspan="6">Value Set Definition Version — Definitional Elements<br><br>If either of the elements within this section changes in any way, then a new Value Set Definition Version must be created with a new Value Set Version Identifier assigned but the
+    <tr style="font-weight: bold; background-color: #eeeeee"><td colspan="6">Value Set Definition Version — Definitional Elements<br><br>If either of the elements within this section changes in any way, then a new Value
-		Value Set Identifier does not change.</td></tr>
+	Set Definition Version must be created with a new Value Set Version Identifier assigned but the Value Set Identifier does not change.<br><br>Note: If a content logical definition content expression contains Concept
+	Representations that can change yet are still considered a representation of the same concept, then the value set version may change due to a Code System Version change alone.</td></tr>
 	<tr style="font-weight: bold;"> <th>Element</th> <th>Definition</th> <th>Description</th> <th>Usage Notes</th> <th>Data Type</th> <th>Cardinality</th></tr>
     <tbody>
         <tr>